fmsabatini/sPlotOpen_Manuscript/README.md

 **This manuscript is under construction**

-See the sister project [sPlotOpen_code](https://github.com/fmsabatini/sPlotOpen_Code/) to see how the sPlot Open database is being constructed
+See the sister project [sPlotOpen_code](https://github.com/fmsabatini/sPlotOpen_Code/) to see how the sPlotOpen database is being constructed

 ### Wiki - How tos:
 Check the project's [Wiki](https://github.com/fmsabatini/sPlotOpen_Manuscript/wiki) for help on: